Here are 3 different but highly effective public speaking tips you may wish to consider the next time you present.

 1. Don’t speak from the heart

-One of the most common reasons people don’t think they need public speaking training or coaching is because they think that all they have to do is ‘speak from the heart’ and all will be fine.
-On its own it’s not enough, it’s an attitude which can lead to failure and more importantly, it’s an approach which does your audience a huge disservice.
+One of the most common reasons people don’t think they need public speaking training or coaching is because they think that all they have to do is, ‘speak from the heart’ and all will be fine.

-That means you have to do your homework and leave nothing to chance.
+Do your homework and leave nothing to chance

-Once you’ve done everything you can to put yourself in their shoes then you can ‘speak from the heart’ with the specific aim of connecting with theirs.
+Once you’ve done everything you can to put yourself in their shoes, then you can ‘speak from the heart’.

 2. Make them an offer they can’t refuse